Windhoek: Climate

 Windhoek has over 300 sunny days per year.
 It experiences a hot semi-arid climate (BSh) according to Köppen climate classification as the annual average temperature is above 18 C. The temperature throughout the year would be called mild, due to altitude influence.
-The annual average high and low temperature range is 13.4 C-change.
-The coldest month is July, with an average temperature of 13.1 C, while the hottest month is December, with average temperature 23.5 C. Due to its location near the Kalahari Desert, the city receives 3,605 hours of sunshine.
+The annual average high and low temperature range is 14.3 C-change.
+The coldest month is July, with an average temperature of 13.7 C, while the hottest month is December, with average temperature 24.1 C. Due to its location near the Kalahari Desert, the city receives 3,490 hours of sunshine.
 Precipitation is abundant during the summer season, and minimal during the winter season.
-The average annual precipitation is 367.4 mm, with lows of 106.7 mm in the 2018/19 rainy season, and 97 mm in 1929/30.
+The average annual precipitation is 377.8 mm, with lows of 106.7 mm in the 2018/19 rainy season, and 97 mm in 1929/30.
+The wettest month on average is February receiving 96.4 mm, while the driest is July averaging no measurable precipitation.

+The highest temperature ever recorded in Windhoek was 37.6 C on February 2, 2013 and the record lowest of -3.2 C on July 12, 1965.